HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 - Mixins
 - Variables

 Where you land depends on your use case, people who are using a UI framework need to think carefully about how they want to oragnise things.
 All of the major frameworks I've worked with; Bulma, Foundation and Bootstrap feature documentation that directly contradicts what I'm saying here, but here goes...
-If you _absolutely have to use a framework_ then use the compiled minified version, and import it like a vendor stylesheet.
+If you _absolutely have to use a framework_ then cherrypick it outside of the codebase then use the compiled minified result and import it like a vendor stylesheet.
 You will feel a lot less pain six months down the track.

 >If you want my advise, don't use a framework.
 The amount of time you spend figting it to achieve what you want and the absolutely insane size of most of them equals a net negative.
 You'll clip the wings of your Frontend devs, and while you might move a _little_ faster to begin with, you will end up sinking a ton of time into fighting the framework down the road.
 CSS fatigue is a big factor in making devs unhappy!